The only Olympics tweets I’ve seen all day are from people pissed that NBC is not broadcasting the opening ceremony live. #PrimeTimeFail

 While talking to Judy Kucharuk on the weekly #eventprofs happy hour hangout this week, she mentioned that she was watching the Olympic opening ceremonies live in her home in British Columbia.
 Our U.S. chatters were having no such luck.
 NBC made it hard to watch the Olympics online in the U.S.—you have to subscribe to cable-huh?-and have MSNBC and CNBC—and refused to show the opening ceremonies live, deciding to delay broadcast until “prime time” (whatever that means these days).

 Doing stuff like this annoys lots of people.
-Indeed, many technologically savvy US citizens simply found live Olympic web streams in other countries or watched other country’s live coverage on their Roku boxes.
+Indeed, many technologically savvy US citizens simply found live Olympic web streams in other countries.
+Or they watched other country’s live coverage on their Roku boxes.
 Net result – loss of eyeballs on NBC.

 Of course, we know why NBC is doing this.
 The company’s business model is to wrap what it decides are highlights of the Olympic Games in lucrative advertisements.
 The same old TV model we’ve had for years: serve up canned content, carefully packaged to maximize revenue.
 (Though, come to think of it, cutting out the tribute to the London terrorism victims during the opening ceremonies isn’t my idea of careful packaging.)

 NBC isn’t doing what its viewers want.
 It’s doing what it wants, to satisfy its legacy business model.
-A model that is becoming more and more out of touch with what the consumers of its content—the folks who supply the eyeballs for advertisers—want.
+A model that is becoming more and more out of touch with what consumers—who supply the eyeballs for advertisers—want.

 When spectators at an Olympic event can provide better live coverage than a $30 billion company, that company had better watch out.